contentful/contentful-graphql-playground-app/README.md

 ## Setup

+### Installation from the Contentful Marketplace

+Open [the Contentful GraphQL Playground app Marketplace entry](https://www.contentful.com/marketplace/app/graphql-playground/) and hit "Install now".

+### Manual setup (only needed for development)

 [The Contentful App Framework](https://www.contentful.com/developers/docs/extensibility/app-framework/) allows developers to extend the Contentful UI with custom functionality.
 You can install the app and use its hosted version without editing any code.

-To install this app head over to your organization settings and create a new app.
+To install and develop this app head over to your organization settings and create a new app.

 ![Installation dialog](./docs/installation.png)